-American Academy of Pediatrics

-For More Information Visit: http://illinoisaap.org/projects/transition/ 03/14
+American Academy of Pediatrics Dedicated to the Health of All Children16 For More Information Visit: http://illinoisaap.org/projects/transition/ 03/14

 Differences in Care

 When you become an adult, your experience at the doctor's office and the hospital might be different from what you are used to.
 This fact sheet explains some of the changes you might notice.